norman784/kotlin-native-opengl-tutorial/Readme.md

 - [ ] 6 - Keyboard and Mouse
 - [ ] 7 - Model loading
 - [ ] 8 - Basic shading

+## Known issues

+- For some reason the triangle is not drawed correctly, even when the vertices seems to be correct.